Incidents during the Hajj: Pickpocketing

-Of late, pickpocketing has created numerous problems for Hajj pilgrims.
-According to the Save Madina Foundation, 321 were victims of pickpocketing during Hajj in 2010.
+Since 2010s, there has been an increasing number of pickpocketing cases reported to local authorities.
+According to the Save Madina Foundation, there were 321 victims of reported pickpocketing during the 2010 Hajj alone.

 Sexual abuse and miscarriages

 Female pilgrims have spoken up about sexual abuse experienced on the Hajj through a movement called the Mosque Me Too movement.
 Using the hashtag #MosqueMeToo, which stems from the Me Too movement which used the hashtag #MeToo, Muslim women have shared their experiences online about sexual abuse in Mecca.

 Many pregnant pilgrims suffer from miscarriages due to performing the hajj.
 In 2011, 20 pregnant women performing the pilgrimage had miscarriages due to exhaustion.